 1. Play to earn

-Play to earn is a new way to earn by playing games.
+Play to earn is a new way to make by playing games.
 For example, you can play a game, such as Alien Worlds, and then receive rewards in the form of tokens for your performance.
 These tokens can be used to purchase in-game items or exchanged for other cryptocurrencies.

 2. Create to earn

-This allows artists to keep more of the revenue they generate from their work and also eliminates the need for middlemen.
+This allows artists to keep more of the revenue they generate from their work and eliminates the need for middlemen.

 3. Learn to earn